 Note that the ‘~’ sign in the file paths above denotes your user folder, while those paths without the ‘~’ are folders that sit outside your user folder and affect all user accounts on your Mac.

-After dragging all of the files you managed to find to the Bin, do not forget to empty it immediately.
+After dragging all of the files you managed to find to the Trash, do not forget to empty it immediately.

 You might now be wondering how you can make sure that you’ve found all the files Silverlight put on your Mac.
 The truth is, you can’t do that by looking for them manually.
 You could search your Mac for every file with Silverlight in their name, but you still couldn’t be sure you’d caught everything.
-It is because some files may remain hidden so that you simply would not see them in the search results.
+It is because some files may remain hidden, so you simply would not see them in the search results.
 Happily, there is a way to make sure you catch all leftover files.
 We’ll show how after we’ve explained the easy way to uninstall Silverlight.
-How to delete Silverlight the easy way

 How to delete Silverlight the easy way

-3. Check the box next to Silverlight and click Uninstall.
+- In the Uninstaller tab, select Silverlight and click Uninstall.

-3. Select all the leftovers in the right-hand pane and click Uninstall.
+- Select all the leftovers and click Uninstall.

 Silverlight is a Microsoft platform for developing and displaying rich media content on websites.
 It was once very popular and used by some very well-known websites to deliver content like streaming videos.
 However, the advent of HTML 5 meant that additional software like Silverlight and Flash was no longer necessary, so Microsoft has now abandoned Silverlight.
 You should, too, to free up space on your Mac and keep it safe from malware.
 Follow the steps above to do just that.